 I hold a BA and MPhil from the University of Cambridge, where I also completed my PhD thesis in 2018.
-Since October 2017, I have been the A. H. Lloyd Junior Research Fellow at Christ's College; from October 2022, I am the J. H. Plumb College Lecturer at Christ's and Director of Studies for Part I.
+In 2017-21 I was the A. H. Lloyd Junior Research Fellow at Christ's College; from October 2022, I am the J. H. Plumb College Lecturer at Christ's and Director of Studies for Part I.

 My PhD research explored the complex afterlives of the dissolution of the monasteries, asking when and why it was remembered variously as a moment of Protestant triumph or regret, an emblem of a lost medieval golden age, and a rupture in the social and cultural fabric of early modern England.
 My thesis was revised and published as Memory and the Dissolution of the Monasteries in Early Modern England in 2021.
 The book seeks to recover the significance of the dissolution to the wider processes of the English Reformation and early modern senses of the past.
 It was shortlisted for the 2021 Royal Historical Society Whitfield Prize for a first book in any field of British or Irish history.